The 5 Best Bodhrans (2023) – Irish Frame Drums

 If you compare it to other percussion instruments, the bodhran is an easier instrument to learn and play.
 Although, it does involve intricate hand movements and patterns.

 There are three ways to play the bodhran.
-Namely, Kerry Style, where both ends of the tipper are used, West Limerick, where only one end of the tipper is used, and by hand.
+Namely, Kerry Style, where both ends of the tipper are used, and West Limerick, where only one end of the tipper is used, and by hand.

 The Different Types of Frame Drums and Bodhrans

 One of the most interesting types of a frame drum is Bodhran.
 This instrument is a traditional Irish frame drum.
 It dates from ancient times and definitely had a strong influence on Celtic music.
-So, it’s no wonder that its popularity goes beyond Irish borders in these days, when Celtic music has expanded across the Globe.
+So, it’s no wonder that its popularity goes beyond Irish borders these days when Celtic music has expanded across the Globe.

-The most common thing for all frame drums is its simple construction and use of natural materials.
+The most common thing for all frame drums is their simple construction and use of natural materials.
 The drumhead is usually made of rawhide materials, predominately leather.
 On the other side, the shell is made of wood.
 Bent wood is usually scarf jointed together.
 Of course, in these days of mass production, materials like plastics and synthetic leather are used as well.

 Bodhrans usually feature a goatskin drumhead, though modern ones could be made of synthetic leather.
-Also, many of them feature mechanical tuning systems in these days, so you can tighten or loosen the leather, in order to get the best sound quality, no matter the weather and atmospheric conditions.
+Also, many of them feature mechanical tuning systems these days, so you can tighten or loosen the leather, in order to get the best sound quality, no matter the weather and atmospheric conditions.

 If you think Frame Drums and Bodhrans are basic instruments then you need to watch this video.
 The drum patterns may be easy to learn, but the mastery of them is extremely impressive!